Post job

 Nicklaus Children's 4.8company rating

-is located in Coral Springs, Fl.
-Shift\: 7\:30 am-8\:00 pm Greets patients and families in person or on the telephone.
-Obtains demographic, third party payer, financial information, medical information, and identification to schedule, admit, or register the patient for Health System.
-Obtains authorization and collects payments when required.
-Job Specific Duties Complies with applicable governmental regulations HIPAA (Health Information Portability and Accountability Act of 1996) and EMTALA (Emergency Medical Treatment Active Labor Act).
-Coordinates patient transfers/admissions in collaboration with LifeFlight, Admitting Nurses, and Physician as appropriate.
-Greets patients/families in person or on the telephone, treats them in a courteous, respectful, empathetic manner, responds to questions and/or problems, and keeps open lines of communication.
-Interviews patients/families to obtain demographic, third party payer, and other financial/medical information, and identification to schedule, pre-admit/admit, or pre-register or register patients.
-Verifies third party payer information via the web or telephone.
-Obtains appropriate authorization for Health System and physician services.
-Documents all activities in the collection notes file of the computer system as appropriate.
-Directs families to appropriate place to receive their service by phone, text, email, and/or in person.
-Calculates patients' financial responsibility estimates based on their insurance benefits and contracts, and provides information to patient/family.
-Notifies patient/family of deductibles, co-payments, deposits required for admission or registration, and advises/requests payments for out-of-pocket expenses.
-Communicates with departments if any issues/questions arise or to accommodate any special needs for patients.
-Notifies management of any insurance/financial discrepancies for approval.
-Obtains and validates prescription when appropriate and communicates with physician practice, if necessary.
-Scans all documents in the appropriate folder in the computer system.
-Obtains all necessary consents for patient treatment either in person or over the phone.
-Verifies patients are accompanied by legal guardian and notifies Risk Management/Social Services if patient is present with anyone other than his/her legal guardian.
-Collects payments and provides receipts.
-Responsible for placing/monitoring patients arriving for services by using the patient's tracking system.
-Corrects any registration errors made utilizing the QA system.
-Schedules Health System services as appropriate.
-Activates trauma/medical patients ordered by charge nurse and visits trauma room in collaboration with social services to obtain patient information.
-Participates in disaster drills, provides disaster packets, and replenishes as needed.
-Receives incoming cue calls and handles as appropriate.
-Insures adult approval has been received for patients over 21years of age.
-Identifies duplicate financial and medical record numbers and handles as appropriate.
-Performs down time manual registration as needed.
-Minimum Job Requirements One year of customer service experience Knowledge, Skills, and Abilities High School education or equivalent preferred.
-Fluent in Spanish strongly preferred.
-Basic proficiency in Word, Excel, and Outlook.
-One year of experience working with medical terminology, procedures, diagnosis codes, and insurance strongly preferred.
-Able to communicate effectively in English both verbally and in writing in a clear and concise manner.
+Greets patients and families in person or on the telephone.
+Obtains demographic, third party payer information, financial information, medical information, and identification to schedule or register the patient for services.
+Obtains authorization, referrals, and collects payments as required.
+Job Specific Duties Complies with applicable governmental regulations such as HIPAA (Health Information Portability and Accountability Act of 1996) and EMTALA (Emergency Medical Treatment Active Labor Act).
+Greets patients and families in person or on the telephone displaying excellent customer skills and responds to questions and/or problems.
+Keeps open lines of communication with patients and families.
+Interviews patients and families to obtain demographic, third party payer information, financial/medical information, identification to schedule, and pre-register or register patient.
+Verifies third party payer information via the web or telephone and seeks appropriate authorization and/or referral for physician and hospital services.
+Documents all activity as appropriate in the collection notes in the computer system.
+Obtains all necessary consents for treatment of patients either in person or verbally.
+Directs families to waiting area to be called in.
+Verifies patients are accompanied by legal guardian and notifies Risk Management if patient is present with anyone other than legal guardian for any non-emergent visits.
+Notifies patient/family of deductibles, co-payments, outstanding balances, and/or deposits required.
+Collects all out-of-pocket patient responsibility.
+Communicates with departments or co-workers if any issues and questions arise or to accommodate any special needs for patients.
+Obtains and validates prescription when appropriate.
+Responsible for tracking patients arriving to office and correcting any registration errors made utilizing the QA system.
+Scans all documents in the appropriate folder in the PEDS system.
+Schedules physician or hospital services as appropriate.
+Confirms appointments two days prior to visits.
+Minimum Job Requirements 1-3 years Customer service experience Knowledge, Skills, and Abilities High school education or equivalent preferred.
+Medical or healthcare office experience preferred.
+Fluent in Spanish preferred.
+Basic proficiency in Microsoft Office including Word, Excel, and Outlook.
+Ability to communicate effectively verbally and in writing.
 Able to accurately enter and interpret data.
 Able to adapt and react calmly under stressful conditions.
-Able to relate cooperatively and constructively with customers and co-workers.
+Able to relate cooperatively and constructively with clients and co-workers.
 Able to serve customers with courtesy and respect.
 Able to maintain confidentiality of sensitive information.
-Able to follow complex written and/or verbal instructions to solve problems.
-Able to establish necessary professional relationships, and interact effectively with internal and external customers.
+Ability to follow complex written or verbal instructions to solve problems.
+Able to establish necessary relations and interact effectively with internal and external customers.
+Able to take and respond to on-call shift or shifts as assigned on weekdays, weekends, and holidays.

 • Psychologist IOP (Full Time, Evening shift) 3:30 - 9:00 pm